F-1 Tag Team Championship

 Being a professional wrestling championship, the title is won as a result of a match with a predetermined outcome.
-The last champions were Keiji Mutoh and Kannazuki.
+The last champions were Keiji Muto and Kannazuki.

 History

-The F-1 Tag Team Championship was an unofficial tag team title in All Japan Pro Wrestling that apparently was not recognized by the promotion.
-It's more of a comedy title as matches are a mix of regular wrestling and impromptu standup comedy routines involving the wrestlers.
-It was created by Mutoh in December 2006, and he and Japanese comedian Kannazuki were the first to win the titles.
+The F-1 Tag Team Championship was an unofficial tag team title in All Japan Pro Wrestling (AJPW) that was not recognized by the promotion.
+It was more of a comedy title as matches were a mix of regular wrestling and impromptu standup comedy routines involving the wrestlers.
+It was created by Keiji Muto in December 2006, and he and comedian Kannazuki were the first to win the titles.

-In May 2013, 11 wrestlers including Keiji Mutoh left All Japan Pro Wrestling, and established a new promotion, Wrestle-1.
+In May 2013, 11 wrestlers including Keiji Muto left AJPW, and established a new promotion, Wrestle-1.
 With the departure of its creator, the F-1 Tag Team Championship was abandoned.

 On August 30, 2015 it was announced that the title was going to be revived and new champions would be crowned on October 9.
-At Wrestle-1 Tour 2015 Fan Appreciation Day, Keiji Mutoh and Kannazuki defeated Manabu Soya and Sugi-chan to win the titles for their second time, starting their first reign as the F-1 Tag Team Champions in Wrestle-1.
+At Wrestle-1 Tour 2015 Fan Appreciation Day, Muto and Kannazuki reunited to defeat Manabu Soya and Sugi-chan to win the titles for their second time, starting their first reign as the F-1 Tag Team Champions in Wrestle-1; however they never defended the title as Kannazuki stopped wrestling thereafter.

 On February 29, 2020, Wrestle-1 announced that they would be closing down following their final event on April 1, thus deactivating all championship titles.